Glebory/React-Project/README.md

-#React Frontend
+# React Frontend
 Accesses two databases customers and credit cards using an api
-###Implementation:
+### Implementation:
--some type script
+- some type script
--custom hooks
+- custom hooks
--react-bootstrap
+- react-bootstrap